ikskuh/zero-graphics/README.md

 A window should open with the application in fullscreen.

+The following environment variables can control how zero-graphics behaves:

+- `ZEROG_FULLSCREEN` is `y` for forced fullscreen or `n` for forced window mode.
+- `ZEROG_RESIZEABLE` is `y` for forced resizable window.
+- `ZEROG_DPI` is a number specifying the pixel density.

 ### Web/Wasm version

 Includes a teeny tiny web server for debugging.